Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Transit for All

 We propose \textit{Transit for All (TFA)}, a spatial computing framework designed to guide equitable BSS expansions.
 In Figure~\ref{analysis:framework}, we show the overall TFA framework, which integrates three main components: (1) predicting demand at cold-start bike stations, (2) assessing transit accessibility at cold-start stations, and (3) recommending strategic bike station locations.

 First, we apply region representation learning (RRL), utilizing multimodal data, such as satellite imagery, points-of-interest, demographics, and existing transit infrastructure, to generate region vector and predict bike demand with a supervised predictor.
-Second, we introduce a novel accessible metic, the weighted Public Transport Accessibility Level (wPTAL), which integrates predicted ridership with transit accessibility to better evaluate station locations.
-Finally, we recommend future bike station placement locations based on wPTAL scores, enabling planners to address transit equity gaps in underserved communities.
+Second, we introduce a novel accessible metric, the weighted Accessibility Level (wAL), which integrates predicted ridership with transit accessibility to better evaluate station locations.
+Finally, we recommend future bike station placement locations based on wAL scores, enabling planners to address transit equity gaps in underserved communities.